kannanjayachandran/Full-Stack-Development/2_FrontEnd/1_HTML/Readme.md

 ## Accessibility

 Accessibility refers to the design and development of websites, applications, and technology that are accessible to people with disabilities.
-The goal of accessibility is to ensure that everyone, regardless of their abilities or disabilities, can use and interact with digital content and technology in a meaningful and effective way.

 Ensuring accessibility requires a combination of design and development techniques, such as using semantic HTML, providing alternative text for images, using ARIA (Accessible Rich Internet Applications) attributes, and testing with assistive technologies.
-In addition, accessibility guidelines and standards, such as the Web Content Accessibility Guidelines (WCAG), can be used to ensure that websites and applications meet the needs of people with disabilities.
+I

 ## Meta Tags